 As the season changes from late summer to the fall harvest, riding horses to hounds will conclude in late November for the year.
-A formal Hunt Ball at Barrington Hills Country Club will bring riders of all ages together once again to celebrate their rides of past months, and to look forward to a new decade of equestrian life that in large part is made possible thanks to Barrington Hills Farm.
+A formal Hunt Ball at Barrington Hills Country Club is the annual tradition (though not held this year due to the pandemic) that brings riders together to celebrate their rides of past months, and to look forward to another year of equestrian life that in large part is made possible thanks to Barrington Hills Farm.